Engee documentation

 Messages in the diagnostic window

-In the model’s callback code, you can send messages to model diagnostic window model diagnosis main using the functions:
+In the callback code of the model, you can send messages to model diagnostic window model diagnosis main using the functions:

 • engee.info(msg) — information message;